 It’s astonishing to me that professional philosophers haven’t understood this fact, or its implications.

-Quine adopts a complicated strategy to get out of this paradox, but it isn’t convincing.
+Quine adopts a complicated strategy to get out of this paradox, but, as Soames describes it, it isn’t convincing.

 Postscript: notes from 2006.— You can read about Wittgenstein all day and come away with nothing but a question-mark.
 All this mumbo-jumbo about conventions, games, linguistic “rules”—Why in the hell have philosophers seized on this “rules” idea like it’s too brilliant for words?!—all this shit cannot be as ingenious as everyone says if it can’t even be coherently expressed!
 Whenever you read about the “private language argument”—of which, by the way, there are as many interpretations as there are interpreters—you’re assured it has some kind of earth-shaking significance even as the interpreter’s account fails to be minimally intelligible or defensible.
 Any objection you have to it—to anything Wittgenstein says—is answered with “You’re misunderstanding him!”
 “But—” “No, you’re misunderstanding him!”
 Chomsky is right that ideas worth expressing can be expressed in fairly clear language.